 Solar Thermal vs Heat Pumps

-As renewable heating systems solar thermal panels and heat pumps convert energy from renewable sources into heat.
+As renewable heating systems solar thermal panels and heat pumps turn renewable energy into heat.

 Solar thermal heating systems extract heat from the sun while heat pumps take heat from either the air or the ground.
 This heat can then be used to provide central heating and domestic hot water to the property.